spring-projects/spring-webflow/build-spring-webflow/readme.txt

 This is where the master build that creates releases of Spring Web Flow resides.
 The build system is based on spring-build, which is linked in using an SVN external to https://src.springframework.org/svn/spring-build.

 USERS
-- To build all Spring Web Flow projects, including samples:
+- To build all Spring Web Flow projects:

     1. From this directory, run:
        ant